-DRIVER COMMANDS IN THE NETWORK
+DRIVER COMMAND FUNCTION IN THE NETWORK

-If the computer, on which the driver command function is executed, is part of the zenon network, additional actions are carried out.
-A special network command is sent from the computer to the project server, which then executes the desired action on its driver.
-In addition, the Server sends the same driver command to the project standby.
+If the computer on which the Driver commands function is executed is part of the zenon network, further actions are also carried out:

+- A special network command is sent from the computer to the project server.
+It then executes the desired action on its driver. - In addition, the Server sends the same driver command to the project standby.
 The standby also carries out the action on its driver.